Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 - Once logged in, the token is extracted and printed.
 - Finally, `bootstrap_frontend(token)` is called with the obtained token.

-Now you can run the frontend using the following command:
+Now you can run the application using the following command:

 ```bash
 jac streamlit client.jac